ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

 the motors do the following:

 #.
 Check that your flight mode switch is set to Stabilize, ACRO, AltHold
-   Loiter, or PosHold.
+   ,Loiter, or PosHold.
 #.
-Hold throttle at minimum and rudder to the left for 2 seconds
+Hold throttle at minimum and rudder to the left for 2 seconds.
 #.
 The red arming light should start flashing on the APM2.
 On the
    Pixhawk the RGB LED will start flashing green.
 #.
 If using a PX4, press the safety button until the led begins flashing
 #.
-Disconnect the Lipo battery
+Disconnect the Lipo battery.
 #.
-Turn off your transmitter
+Turn off your transmitter.